robstoll/tutteli-gradle-plugins/README.md

 All Jar Tasks are modified in a way that they include the LICENSE(.txt) file located in the root of the rootProject and augments the manifest file with information such as Build-Time, Kotlin-version used etc.

-Last but not least, it augments the pom-file with license, developer and scm information (can be configured via tge `tutteliPublish` extension)
+Last but not least, it augments the pom-file with license, developer and scm information (can be configured via the `tutteliPublish` extension)

 The conventions:
 - Apache 2.0 is used as default license